HefestusTec/bolinho/docs/api/front_end_api.md

 ## Bolinho API

 Collection of all functions/API calls available to the backend.
-You can find them in the `bolinho_api.py` file.
+You can find them in the `bolinho_api.py` folder.

 The JavaScript file can be found in the api folder.